planck02/Test/README.md

-This readme should be created by all TLs
+This readme.md file should be created by all TLs